Looking Closely at the Growth Curve for Synchrony Financial (SYF)

-Synchrony Financial (NYSE:SYF) went up by 1.17% from its latest closing price compared to the recent 1-year high of $52.49.
-The company’s stock price has collected -0.78% of loss in the last five trading sessions.
+Synchrony Financial (NYSE:SYF) went down by -0.33% from its latest closing price compared to the recent 1-year high of $52.49.
+The company’s stock price has collected 2.67% of gains in the last five trading sessions.
 The Wall Street Journal reported on 04/13/21 that Gap to Replace Longtime Credit-Card Issuer Synchrony With Barclays

 Is It Worth Investing in Synchrony Financial (NYSE :SYF) Right Now?